Frequently Asked Questions

 Nutrition Services offers a variety of convenient ways to pay for school meals.
 Checks and cash are accepted by the Lunchroom Cashier either as a pre-paid deposit to a student’s account or for purchasing individual meals, milk or other a la carte item.
 Checks should be made payable to Bellevue School District (or BSD).

 Student meals may also be paid for with a credit card online or by phone using PayPams.
 PayPams requires the Student’s ID number or meal account pin number (provided by the school) to create an account.
-PayPams charges users a payment transaction of $1.95 per transaction.
+PayPAMS will charge a $1.95 fee per family, rather than per student for online payments.
 Parents may monitor their student’s account history and view purchases without a fee.

 How does a family request a refund on their student’s school meal account?